IaroslavaFinta/IaroslavaFinta/README.md

 - :earth_americas: I'm based in Dallas, Texas, USA

-- :brain: I'm learning Java, Python, TailwindCSS, TypeScript
+- :brain: I'm learning Java, Python

 - :mailbox: How to reach me: <a href="https://www.linkedin.com/in/iaroslavafinta/">My LinKedIn</a>